Nevada Day 2017 and 2018

-It was originally called “Admission Day” and celebrated by the Pacific Coast Pioneer Society back in the 1870s, and October 31st became a state-recognized holiday in 1933.
+Nevada Day was originally called “Admission Day” and was celebrated by the Pacific Coast Pioneer Society back in the 1870s.
+October 31st became a state-recognized holiday in 1933.
 However, the date was tweaked in 2000 to the final Friday of October in the hopes that a three-day weekend would gain greater participation.
 It also avoids the coinciding of the holiday with Halloween, though occasionally it still does fall on October 31st, as in 2014.

 Nevada Day is the biggest statehood celebration in the whole United States, and the main attraction is the Carson Parade in downtown Carson City, the state capital.
 There is also a carnival and a number of other events in Carson City, and Las Vegas, Henderson, and other cities also have special events.

 Another major event is the treasure hunt conducted by the Nevada Appeal, a Carson City newspaper.
 Starting on the first Monday of October, clues are posted on the newspaper’s website to reduce the size of the search zone.

 Each clue is related to Nevada state history in some way, and the one who finds the hidden medallion can turn it in for as much as $1,000.

 If visiting Carson City, Nevada, for Nevada Day, some of the main events to take part in are:

 - Sit down and watch the parade pass by while eating some delicious Nevada-style chili at the Annual Chili Feed in the restaurant called the “Carson Nugget.”
 You will want to get there early to ensure you beat the crowds, but once inside, you can sit in the upstairs banquet hall, listen to live music, mingle with Nevadan political figures present, and pile the cheese and toppings on your steaming hot chili.